nicholasblexrud/take-screenshots/README.md

 # Take Screenshot

-The purpose of this script is to take screenshots of a given URL across multiple countries and short ids, and upload them to an Azure container.
+The purpose of this script is to take screenshots of a given URL across multiple countries and short ids, and upload them to an Azure storage container.

 For example: